Merrycatch22/HCV/README.md

     python3 sel.py

-    will open all games listed, assuming it follows the pattern.
-    Soon dupes will be removed.
+    will open all games listed on the home screen, assuming a friend is playing in the game. dupes will be removed.